hepapi/tutorials/Terraform/hands-on/aws/Lesson-1-Terraform-Basics.md

 The `resource` block defines a piece of infrastructure.
 A resource might be a physical component such as an EC2 instance.

 The resource block must have two required data for EC2. : the resource type and the resource name.
-In the example, the resource type is `aws_instance` and the local name is `tf-ec2`.
+In the example, the resource type is `aws_instance` and the resource name is `terraform-ec2`.
 The prefix of the type maps to the provider.
 In our case "aws_instance" automatically tells Terraform that it is managed by the "aws" provider.

 The arguments for the resource are within the resource block.
 The arguments could be things like machine sizes, disk image names, or VPC IDs.
 For your EC2 instance, you specified an AMI for `Amazon Linux 2` and instance type will be `t2.micro`.